esphome/esphome-docs/guides/contributing.rst

     This way, you don't have to install the dependencies to build the documentation.

-To check your documentation changes locally, you first need install sphinx (with **Python 3**).
+To check your documentation changes locally, you first need install sphinx (with **Python 3** only).

 .. code-block:: bash

     # in ESPHome-Docs repo:
-    pip3 install -r requirements.txt
+    pip install -r requirements.txt

 Then, use the provided Makefile to build the changes and start a simple web server: